SunGard-Labs/sg-protractor-tools/README.md

 The [example](example) folder contains an example application with e2e tests that showcase how to use this library with Protractor.

-The `README` in that folder lists all the tests that you can run, gives details about each one, as well as guidance on how to run them.
+The `README` in the [example](example) folder lists all the tests that you can run, gives details about each one, as well as guidance on how to run them.

 ## Documentation